 1. Get Info and Tools

 Construction scheduling involves different types of resources, stakeholders and participants.
 Begin by listing all subcontractors involved in the job as there are always many in a construction project.
 Once you have the list, reach out to them and ask how much time it’ll take to procure materials.
 Then, ask how long their part of the project is estimated to take.
 This is key for sound time estimation on your part.

 You’ll also need to speak with the local code office and get a list of requirements and what inspections will be needed throughout the build.
 Code restrictions vary depending on the type of construction and materials you’ll be using, so you’ll need to do the research to make sure your project is compliant.

 When it comes to budgeting your project, you’ll need to go through the process with your bank and determine when they’ll release funds.
 You’ll need a steady influx of cash to keep the project moving forward, so before it starts, it’s key to have an understanding of your bank and its process of disbursing money.
 Talking to the bank before scheduling gives them a big-picture view of the project and valuable insight into how to schedule.

-Figure out a project management tool that will suit your needs.
+Determine a project management tool that’ll suit your needs.
 There are templates that can help you get started with your construction schedule if you don’t want to build your plan and schedule from scratch.
 Naturally, ProjectManager being an online project management software recommends an online tool.
 But we’ll get to those benefits in full later.

 2. Collect and Prioritize Tasks